orlox/mesa2022_hmxb/minilab2.md

 ## Limitations of MESA

-As you might have seen, one of the systems modeled runs into some issues (to put it lightly).
+As you might have seen, two of the systems modeled runs into some issues (to put it lightly).
 Mass transfer rates go to very high values, approaching a solar mass per year.
 This points to some limitations within MESA, as the code models the donor star as a 1-dimensional object.
 For extreme mass ratios, the shrinkage of the orbit as mass transfer proceeds becomes extreme enough that the star cannot adjust itself through mass loss to avoid extreme overflow.
 In such a case the donor would very likely engulf its companion, initiating a process of common-envelope evolution which is fundamentally 3-dimensional.